codepks/LearningCPP/README.md

 Much like assembly programs, programs written in high level languages must be translated into a format the computer can understand before they can be run.
 There are two primary ways this is done: **compiling and interpreting**. <br>

-A **compiler** is a program (or collection of programs) that reads source code (typically written in a high-level language) and translates it into some other language (typically a low-level language, such as assembly or machine language, etc…). <br>
+A **compiler** is a program (or collection of programs) that reads source code (typically written in a high-level language) and translates it into some other language (typically a low-level language, such as assembly or machine language, etc…).
+Over the years, compilers have become very good at producing fast, optimized code, and in some cases can do a better job than humans can in assembly language! <br>

 An **interpreter** is a program that directly executes the instructions in the source code without requiring them to be compiled into an executable first.
 But **interpreter** must be installed on every machine where an interpreted program will be run.